View Dorothy Smith's Obituary on bradfordera.com and share memories

 COUDERSPORT - Dorothy A. Smith, 90, a longtime resident of Coudersport, passed away at the home of her nephew and his wife, John and Tammy Setzer of Coudersport, on Monday (Feb.
 4, 2019) after a long illness.

+Family and friends may call from 10 to 11 a.m. on Friday at the gathering space of St. Eulalia Catholic Church, Coudersport.
+A Mass of Christian Burial will be celebrated in the church at 11 a.m. with the Rev. James C. Campbell, pastor, as celebrant.
+Burial will be in St. Eulalia Catholic Cemetery, Coudersport.

+In lieu of flowers, memorials may be made to St. Eulalia Catholic Church, 6 Maple St., Coudersport, PA 16915 or to a .

-Funeral arrangements, entrusted to the care of Kevin J. Dusenbury, funeral director/owner of the Virgil L. Howard Funeral Home, Shinglehouse, are incomplete and will be announced with a full obituary.
+Dorothy's family has entrusted her care to Kevin J. Dusenbury, funeral director/owner of the Virgil L. Howard Funeral Home, Shinglehouse.

+To express condolences, share a fond memory, or view a video tribute of Dorothy, please visit www.virgillhowardfuneralhome.com

 Virgil L. Howard Funeral Home